hackclub/hackclub/workshops/chrome_extension/README.md

+---
+name: Chrome Extension
+description: Chrome extension for an editable notepad
+author: "@shmishtopher"
+group: experimental
+order: 13
+---

 [capture_1]: https://github.com/shmishtopher/HackPad/blob/master/assets/capture_1.PNG
 [capture_2]: https://github.com/shmishtopher/HackPad/blob/master/assets/capture_2.PNG

 # Building a Chrome Extension
 Building Chrome extensions is super easy!
 This workshop will guide you through the setup, development, and distribution of a Chrome extension.

 ## Creating a New Extension
 All Chrome extensions start with a `manifest`, which is simply a `.json` file that describes the applications scope, permissions, and metadata.
 Start by creating an empty directory, naming it whatever seems appropriate.
 Add you `manifest.json` file to the empty directory, adding the following information: